 Then the real fun begins, squee!
 Layer each delicious tortilla with just the right proportions of sautéed veggies, refried beans, avocado, salsa, hot sauce, and a squeeze of lime for good measure.
 And by right proportions, I mean way too much so the stupid little tortilla can't wrap all the way around the veggies, and you are forced to hoover the thing as quickly as possible, because if the tortilla can't hold it all, maybe your mouth can.
-Inevitably, the sauce starts dripping down your arms, dirty napkins are everywhere, and success, one fajita down, many more deliciousness to go.
+Inevitably, the sauce starts dripping down your arms, dirty napkins are everywhere, and success, one fajita down, much more deliciousness to go.
 Chug back your margarita not caring if veggie juices get all over the glass, and roll up your sleeves for round 2.

 Sounds like a good 'ol romantic dinner.
-Romantic in that having a moment with your dish kind of way, not with whomever is across the table from you, who is most likely appalled by now...
+Romantic in that having a moment with your dish kind of way, not with whoever is across the table from you, who is most likely appalled by now...
 Unless they were smart enough to order the fajitas too.
 Smart date.

-- 8 corn or flour tortillas
+- 8 corn or flour small tortillas

-- 8 oz mushrooms, sliced
+- 8 oz button mushrooms, thickly sliced

 - 3 cloves garlic, minced

-- Wrap the tortillas in aluminum foil, and pop them in the oven for 15-20 minutes until heated through.
+- Method 1: Heat your oven to 350F (180C).
+Wrap the tortillas in aluminium foil, and pop them in the oven for 15-20 minutes until heated through.

 - Method 2: If you have a gas stove, turn on a flam and using tongs put a tortilla directly over the flame.
 Turn continually to evenly toast the tortilla, flip and repeat on the other side.
 About 20 seconds per side.
 Repeat with the remaining tortillas.